 The Study of Humans Through Time

 Anthropology is the study of human beings and their societies or, as the American Anthropology Association defines it, “the study of what makes us human.”
-Many people, having heard of famous anthropologists like Margaret Mead or Dian Fossey, describe anthropology as the study of humans by living among them, as Margaret Mead did with a group of Samoans, or learning how animals and humans are similar and different, as Dian Fossey did by living among gorillas.
+Many people describe anthropology as the study of humans by living among them.

 Those who study human cultures different from their own to learn how they live, the rules they make that determine how they interact with one another, and their similarities and differences are called cultural anthropologists.
 Many times, they embed themselves within the culture, as Margaret Mead did in Samoa, to live as the people they’re studying actually live.
 Their goal goes beyond simply understanding that particular culture, but in applying what they learn to better understand humans all over the world.